symfony/symfony-docs/quick_tour/en/05-The-Architecture.markdown

 --------------

-Call me crazy, but after reading this part, you should be comfortable with moving things around and makes Symfony works for you.
+Call me crazy, but after reading this part, you should be comfortable with moving things around and making Symfony works for you.
 Everything is done in Symfony to stand out of your way.
 So, feel free to rename and move directories around as you see fit.

 You are just one step away from becoming a Symfony master.
-That's right, after reading the next part about how to extend the framework, you will be able to code the most demanding application with Symfony.
+That's right, after reading the next part about how to extend the framework, you will be able to code the most demanding applications with Symfony.

 [1]: http://groups.google.com/group/php-standards/web/psr-0-final-proposal
 [2]: http://pear.php.net/